-- Played with in Fist of the North Star, where a mook who thinks himself a master of the Hokuto Shinken tries to use his "Instant Kill" technique on Kenshiro, the principal Badass and real master of the style in the series, and dies hilariously.
+- Played with in Fist of the North Star, where a mook who thinks himself a master of the Hokuto Shinken tries to use his "Instant Kill" technique on Kenshiro, the principal badass and real master of the style in the series, and dies hilariously.

 - The Ultimate Nullifier in Vengeance, a rookie hero dressed in an all-white version of Captain America's costume (sans mask because he's just too damn pretty) and wielding two Power Nullifier pistols that he spins frequently.
 In his mind, he is the modern heroic ideal.

-- Parodied in one Far Side cartoon, where the defeated reads out outcome #3 nearly word-for-word.
+- Parodied in one The Far Side cartoon, where the defeated reads out outcome #3 nearly word-for-word.
 Except that this was a Ping Pong match.